HL7/CDA-ccda/input/pagecontent/generalguidance.md

 ### Schema and Schema Extensions
 CDA defines a standard schema, based on the HL7 RIM, for all CDA documents.The XML Schema is designed to achieve the intentions of the CDA architecture.
 Please see section [The "A" in CDA]({{site.data.fhir.cda}}/overview.html) for more information.
 When there is a need to represent information where there is no suitable representation in the schema, the CDA standard permits extensions to be developed.
 The HL7 Structured Documents Work Group (SDWG) maintains a complete list of [CDA R2 extensions](https://confluence.hl7.org/display/SD/CDA+Extensions) that are approved for use within the **sdtc** namespace.
 These extensions exist in the stdc schema.
 The most current [CDA Schema](https://github.com/HL7/cda-core-2.0) is housed in the HL7 CDA GitHub repository.

+### Required Binding Expansions
+For any Required binding, any valid expansion of a value set is conformant.
+This means any version of the value set used with any version of the needed code systems.
+If an implementation or dependent IG needs to be more restrictive, then additional constraints must be added, such as adding a specific value set version and or code system version in the binding.